AC2005/STAT-4830-poker/final_slides.md

 - **PyPokerEngine**: A library for simulating poker games with AI bots
   -  Used PyPokerEngine to make our model play against itself
 - Model plays against earlier iterations of itself
-  -  Uses the output to generate additional training data
+  -  Uses the output to generate additional training data for GRPO
 - Challenges: Took a long time to run
   -  6 instances of our model have to conduct inference and give outputs
+  -  Due to randomness of poker, need many more simulations to observe long-run results

 ---
 # **Results**